Homer Travel Guide + 14 Things to do in Homer

 MacDonald Spit is one of my favorite places in all of Alaska, and in my opinion, among the most beautiful.
 This narrow sand bar just out into the sea separating Kachemak and Kasitsna Bays.

-If you have a couple days to spare on your visit to the Kachemak Bay and Homer area, I recommend booking a room in at Between Beaches.
+If you have a couple of days to spare on your visit to the Kachemak Bay and Homer area, I recommend booking a room in at Between Beaches.
 Between Beaches is a property right smack in the middle of MacDonald Spit offering unique and artistically decorated luxury cabins, as well as a Beach House for larger parties.

 How To Get To Homer

-By Car: Homer is about a 4.5 hours south of Anchorage, reachable by taking the Seward Highway south from the city and then at the ‘Y’ or Tern Lake, take the Sterling Highway which will take you all the way to Homer.
+By Car: Homer is about 4.5 hours south of Anchorage, reachable by taking the Seward Highway south from the city and then at the ‘Y’ or Tern Lake, take the Sterling Highway which will take you all the way to Homer.